- Recognize the importance of communicating with families.

 Collecting Family and Child Information

 Think about a situation when you were asked to provide information about yourself or your family.
 You may recall experiences that made you feel comfortable and at ease, and others that made you feel nervous, anxious, or uncomfortable.
-What was it about these different instances that made you feel either comfortable or uncomfortable?
+What was it about these different circumstances that made you feel either comfortable or uncomfortable?
 Maybe it was the particular way or tone in which certain questions were asked or the content or nature of information you were asked to provide?
 Perhaps it was the available time you had to respond, the environment or space in which this information was shared, or maybe the opportunity to know ahead of time the kind of information you would be asked to provide?

 Sharing Information With Families